anthonygtellez/SA-Synaptic_Echo/README.md

 </br>
 ###System Requirements:
 This SA requires the user to be running Python 2.7</br>
-This SA has only Tested for Linux & Mac OS</br>
+This SA has only been tested for Linux & Mac OS</br>
-Requires Pip to install pdf parsing libary</br>
+SA Requires Pip to install the pdf parsing libary</br>
 </br>
 ###Installation Instructions:
 Install the .tar.gz file using the splunk command line, via the GUI or untar the tarball into `$SPLUNK_HOME$/etc/apps`</br>